gallarotti/collaborative-minds/README.md

 collaborative-minds
 ===================

-A simple project to learn *Angular.JS* and how to work with the *MEAN* stack -- and with Git :)
+A simple collaborative project to learn *Angular.JS* and how to work with the *MEAN* stack -- and with Git :)